bowen0701/bowen0701.github.io/index.md

 ## Staff Data Scientist @Vpon

-I enjoy applying and developing statistical and machine learning methods for analyzing massive datasets to solve problems, extract insights and build data products.
+I enjoy breaking down hard business problems and finding solutions with real-world massive datasets, by applying and developing statistical machine learning models, to extract insights and build data products.

 The best email address to contact me is bowen0701 at gmail.com.